CallmeNavin/P17_House-Prices-Analysis/README.md

 **A. Project Overview**

-- This project aim to train model by train data to predict the Sale Price in test data for predicting future Sale Price
+- This project aims to build predictive models using the train dataset in order to estimate house sale prices in the test dataset.

 **B. Dataset Information**